 - Participants in the M-POHL projects are committed to making full use of the rich resource of international research data and tools.
 Therefore, once the international data and tools are open for external use, ways should be developed to increase their usage by external researchers. - 2.
 To ensure the accurate and proper use of the data and tools, the following terms are in place: - a.
-Access to specific international data and tools are granted only to academic or public sector researchers.
+Access to specific international data and tools are granted only to academic or public actors.
 Access will not be given, under any circumstances, to institutions with commercial interests.
-M-POHL members and the ICC too are prohibited from any commercial use of the international data and tools. - b.
-Three years after an international report is published, access to international data can be requested by qualified external research institutions. - c.
-The mechanism for access to data and tools will be published on the M-POHL website. - d.
+M-POHL members and the ICC too are prohibited from any commercial use of international data and tools.

+- b.
+Detailed conditions for sharing tools with non-project participants are defined by each project in the Terms of References and/or study protocol.
+Non-commercial use in public interest must be ensured.
+Any licensing by third parties is prohibited. - c.
+Three years after an international report is published, access to international data can be requested by qualified external research institutions. - d.
+The mechanism for access to data and tools will be published on the M-POHL website. - e.
 A specific data exchange agreement must be signed by applicants.